elf4j/elf4j-provider/README.md

 Once required information is gathered, the rest of the logging process (data processing and output) is asynchronous, and does not directly impact the business domain workflow.
 The elf4j-engine atomically flushes each log entry.
-Depending on the target log repository, further manoeuvres may help the data collection process.
+Depending on the actual target log repository (the standard stream destinations are often redirected/replaced by the host environment or user), further manoeuvres may help the data collection process.
 For example, if the target repository is a log file on disk, then

 ```shell
 java MyApplication | cat >logFile